Board of Directors

 Donald E. Messer, Ph.D.
 President Emeritus and Henry White Warren Professor Emeritus of Practical Theology at The Iliff School of Theology, Denver, Colorado, is president of the Board of Directors and Executive Director of the Center for Health and Hope.
 Speaking and leading workshops has taken him to more than 30 countries around the world.
 He is author of 15 books including: Breaking the Conspiracy of Silence: Christian Churches and the Global AIDS Crisis (2004), Ending Hunger Now: A Challenge to Persons of Faith (2005), 52 Ways to Create An AIDS-Free World (2009), Names Not Just Numbers: Facing Global AIDS and World Hunger (2010), and Celebrating God's Love: Living into Christian Unity and Interreligious Relationships (2015).

 Claudia Svarstad, J.D.
 Denver, Colorado and Tucson, Arizona, has been Vice President of the National Farmer’s Union, active in Bread for the World, and treasurer of the Alliance to End Hunger.
-She serves as treasurer for the Center's Board.
 She has traveled to India to visit AIDS projects and to various international conferences focused on world hunger.

 Clietta Terry, M.A. holds a B.A. in Sociology from Grambling State University, as well as an M.A. in Human Resource Development and Management from Webster University.
-She has been supportive in all respects of the Center for Health and Hope for the past 12 years.
+She has been supportive in all respects of the Center for Health and Hope for the past 12 years and is the current Volunteer Coordinator.
 Her lengthy professional career included work as a Counselor and Employment Specialist with Denver and Arapahoe County.
-Throughout her adult life she has served in leadership roles with numerous non-profit organizations, and is currently serving on the Board of Trustees at Park Hill United Methodist Church.
+Throughout her adult life she has served in leadership roles with numerous non-profit organizations, recently serving on the Board of Trustees, and is currently serving on the Board of Trustees at Park Hill United Methodist Church.

 William Graf, J.D., Golden, Colorado, is a non-voting participant in all Board meetings.
 He is a partner at Brant, Stevens & Graf, LLC and has been engaged in AIDS work in Kenya, Rwanda, and Uganda.